elmtree-askmo/cloudcannon-app/content/learn/philosophy-and-greek-myths/how-do-greek-myths-convey-lessons-about-punishment-and-justice.md

 url: /learn/philosophy-and-greek-myths/questions/how-do-greek-myths-convey-lessons-about-punishment-and-justice
 score: -1.0
 related_article1:
-    id: 166542
+    id: 166535
     title: >-
-        What role does Tiresias play in Greek mythology, particularly concerning prophecy and fate?
+        How do the Roman equivalents of the Greek gods differ in terms of attributes and symbolism?
     subject: Philosophy and Greek Myths
-    url: /learn/philosophy-and-greek-myths/questions/what-role-does-tiresias-play-in-greek-mythology-particularly-concerning-prophecy-and-fate
+    url: /learn/philosophy-and-greek-myths/questions/how-do-the-roman-equivalents-of-the-greek-gods-differ-in-terms-of-attributes-and-symbolism
 related_article2:
-    id: 166547
+    id: 166538
     title: >-
-        How did the adaptation of Greek gods influence Roman culture?
+        What role do satyrs play in Greek mythology, and what do they symbolize?
     subject: Philosophy and Greek Myths
-    url: /learn/philosophy-and-greek-myths/questions/how-did-the-adaptation-of-greek-gods-influence-roman-culture
+    url: /learn/philosophy-and-greek-myths/questions/what-role-do-satyrs-play-in-greek-mythology-and-what-do-they-symbolize
 related_article3:
-    id: 166546
+    id: 166547
     title: >-
-        What are the typical gender roles depicted in Greek mythology, and how do they influence relationships among gods?
+        How did the adaptation of Greek gods influence Roman culture?
     subject: Philosophy and Greek Myths
-    url: /learn/philosophy-and-greek-myths/questions/what-are-the-typical-gender-roles-depicted-in-greek-mythology-and-how-do-they-influence-relationships-among-gods
+    url: /learn/philosophy-and-greek-myths/questions/how-did-the-adaptation-of-greek-gods-influence-roman-culture
 related_article4:
-    id: 166549
+    id: 166543
     title: >-
-        How does Greek mythology explain natural events and their connection to the environment?
+        How is humor and irony depicted in the relationship between Zeus and Hera?
     subject: Philosophy and Greek Myths
-    url: /learn/philosophy-and-greek-myths/questions/how-does-greek-mythology-explain-natural-events-and-their-connection-to-the-environment
+    url: /learn/philosophy-and-greek-myths/questions/how-is-humor-and-irony-depicted-in-the-relationship-between-zeus-and-hera
 related_article5:
-    id: 166544
+    id: 166540
     title: >-
-        What are some examples of how natural phenomena are symbolized in Greek mythology?
+        What is the significance of Gaia and Uranus in Greek creation stories?
     subject: Philosophy and Greek Myths
-    url: /learn/philosophy-and-greek-myths/questions/what-are-some-examples-of-how-natural-phenomena-are-symbolized-in-greek-mythology
+    url: /learn/philosophy-and-greek-myths/questions/what-is-the-significance-of-gaia-and-uranus-in-greek-creation-stories
 ---

 &nbsp;